dfalster/baad/README.md

 ### Rebuilding from source

-The BAAD can be rebuilt from source (raw data files) using our scripted workflow in R. Beyond base R, building of the BAAD requires the package ['maker'](https://github.com/richfitz/maker).
-To install maker, from within R, run:
+The BAAD can be rebuilt from source (raw data files) using our scripted workflow in R. Beyond base R, building of the BAAD requires the package ['remake'](https://github.com/richfitz/remake).
+To install remake, from within R, run:

 ```
 # installs the package devtools
 install.packages("devtools")
-# use devtools to install maker
+# use devtools to install remake
-devtools::install_github("richfitz/maker")
+devtools::install_github("richfitz/remake")
 ```

 A number of other packages are also required (`rmarkdown, knitr, knitcitations, plyr, whisker, maps, mapdata, gdata, bibtex, taxize, Taxonstand, jsonlite`).
-These can be installed either within R using `install.packages`, or more easily using maker (instructions below).
+These can be installed either within R using `install.packages`, or more easily using remake (instructions below).

-The database can then be rebuilt using maker.
+The database can then be rebuilt using remake.

 First download the code and raw data, either from Ecological Archives (for the published version) or from github as either [zip file](https://github.com/dfalster/baad/archive/master.zip), or by cloning the baad repository: